gov-ai/flowt/README.md

 > *Float like a butterfly, sting like a bee*

 Flexible framework for realtime time series prediction and online learning.
 Currently focusing on forex and stock markets.
-More readme will be updated soon 🚀
+More information will be updated soon.

+> *Project is in it's early stage.
+To contribute, please contact the author directly.*

 ### Roadmap